 Council has been plotting over several months to follow in the footsteps of more

-enterprising boroughs to set up a company wholly owned by the Council that will
+adventurous boroughs to set up a company wholly owned by the Council that will

 be able to do business in a way that the Council itself legally cannot.